josmar-crwdstffng/angular/aio/content/guide/creating-libraries.md

 For publishing to npm use the partial-Ivy format as it is stable between patch versions of Angular.

-Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of Angular's public API, and so might change between patch versions.
+Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of the public API in Angular, and so might change between patch versions.

 ## Ensuring library version compatibility

-The Angular version used to build an application should always be the same or greater than the Angular versions used to build any of its dependent libraries.
+The Angular version used to build an application should always be the same or greater than the Angular versions used to build any of the associated dependent libraries.
 For example, if you had a library using Angular version 13, the application that depends on that library should use Angular version 13 or later.
 Angular does not support using an earlier version for the application.

 If you intend to publish your library to npm, compile with partial-Ivy code by setting `"compilationMode": "partial"` in `tsconfig.prod.json`.
 This partial format is stable between different versions of Angular, so is safe to publish to npm.
-Code with this format is processed during the application build using the same version of the Angular compiler, ensuring that the application and all of its libraries use a single version of Angular.
+Code with this format is processed during the application build using the same version of the Angular compiler, ensuring that the application and all of the associated libraries use a single version of Angular.

-Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of Angular's public API, and so might change between patch versions.
+Avoid compiling libraries with full-Ivy code if you are publishing to npm because the generated Ivy instructions are not part of public API in Angular, and so might change between patch versions.

-If you've never published a package in npm before, you must create a user account.
+If you have never published a package in npm before, you must create a user account.
 Read more in [Publishing npm Packages](https://docs.npmjs.com/getting-started/publishing-npm-packages).

 ## Consuming partial-Ivy code outside the Angular CLI

-An application installs many Angular libraries from npm into its `node_modules` directory.
+An application installs many Angular libraries from npm into the associated `node_modules` directory.
 However, the code in these libraries cannot be bundled directly along with the built application as it is not fully compiled.
 To finish compilation, use the Angular linker.

-For applications that don't use the Angular CLI, the linker is available as a [Babel](https://babeljs.io) plugin.
+For applications that do not use the Angular CLI, the linker is available as a [Babel](https://babeljs.io) plugin.
 The plugin is to be imported from `@angular/compiler-cli/linker/babel`.

 The Angular linker Babel plugin supports build caching, meaning that libraries only need to be processed by the linker a single time, regardless of other npm operations.